-This comes after a child realizes that rules aren't infallible.
-Rules can change, they can be implemented fairly or unfairly, and that some rules are needed to prevent chaos.
-Sometimes, they'll change the rules of the games they play.
+This comes after a child realizes that rules aren’t infallible.
+Rules can change, they can be implemented fairly or unfairly, and some rules are needed to prevent chaos.
+Sometimes, they’ll change the rules of the games they play.
 For instance, if they play a board game, they may implement their own house rules, changing rules that they think are unfair or changing rules to their advantage.

 A child will consider someone’s motives in addition to their actions.
 For example, a child deliberately breaking all the dishes because they are mad is different than a child trying to make some food and accidentally breaking a few dishes along the way.
 Sometimes, good intentions mean lesser punishment or no punishment at all.

 According to Piaget, children are soon able to figure out the difference between objectivity and subjectivity.
 They may realize that their parents aren’t gods, but instead, ordinary people trying to raise them on rules they feel are the best for them.

-Even some actions that are seen as immoral may change with a bit of nuance.
+Their perception of even some actions that are seen as immoral may change with a bit of nuance.
 A child is taught that all lying is bad.
 However, there exists the concept of a white lie, where you lie in order not to hurt someone.
-For example, you may say that someone looks pretty when you don't think they're pretty because you don't want to accept them.
+For example, you may say that someone looks pretty when you don’t think they’re pretty because you don’t want to upsetthem.
 In that situation, maybe lying is better.